grafana/mimir/docs/sources/configuration/config-file-reference.md

   # CLI flag: -ruler.alertmanager-client.tls-insecure-skip-verify
   [tls_insecure_skip_verify: <boolean> | default = false]

-  # HTTP Basic authentication username.
-It overrides the username set in the URL
+  # [advanced] HTTP Basic authentication username.
+It overrides the username set
-  # (if any).
+  # in the URL (if any).
   # CLI flag: -ruler.alertmanager-client.basic-auth-username
   [basic_auth_username: <string> | default = ""]

-  # HTTP Basic authentication password.
-It overrides the password set in the URL
+  # [advanced] HTTP Basic authentication password.
+It overrides the password set
-  # (if any).
+  # in the URL (if any).
   # CLI flag: -ruler.alertmanager-client.basic-auth-password
   [basic_auth_password: <string> | default = ""]

-# Max time to tolerate outage for restoring "for" state of alert.
+# [advanced] Max time to tolerate outage for restoring "for" state of alert.
 # CLI flag: -ruler.for-outage-tolerance
 [for_outage_tolerance: <duration> | default = 1h]

-# Minimum duration between alert and restored "for" state.
-This is maintained
+# [advanced] Minimum duration between alert and restored "for" state.
+This is
-# only for alerts with configured "for" time greater than grace period.
+# maintained only for alerts with configured "for" time greater than grace
+# period.
 # CLI flag: -ruler.for-grace-period
 [for_grace_period: <duration> | default = 10m]

-# Minimum amount of time to wait before resending an alert to Alertmanager.
+# [advanced] Minimum amount of time to wait before resending an alert to
+# Alertmanager.
 # CLI flag: -ruler.resend-delay
 [resend_delay: <duration> | default = 1m]

-# Time to spend searching for a pending ruler when shutting down.
+# [advanced] Time to spend searching for a pending ruler when shutting down.
 # CLI flag: -ruler.search-pending-for
 [search_pending_for: <duration> | default = 5m]